 Because we can’t force all the email clients to play nice and render our emails the same way, it’s important to know that your emoji may look different in the different clients.
 So how do you know which email clients are particularly problematic for emoji?

-To see what would happen when we included emoji in our email subject lines, we tested a variety in the most popular email clients and found they were generally well supported:
+To see what would happen when we included emoji in our email subject lines, we tested a variety in several email clients, old and new.
+Even in the more dated clients, we found they were generally well supported:

-Keep in mind that if a emoji isn’t supported in the email client, the recipient may see a ☐ character instead.
+Keep in mind that if an emoji isn’t supported in the email client, the recipient may see a ☐ character instead.

 Remember: Gmail has to have some extra special considerations when using emoji.
 You may notice in Gmail when you use emoji in the subject line the icon will look different in the inbox view and after the email has been opened.
 This is due to the inbox view using the Android version of the emoji, meanwhile, the opened email view uses Google’s own emoji style.
 While the emoji basically look the same, it’s still worth testing to make sure the same sentiment is expressed in both versions.